Protein Footprinting Services in mAb Design & Production

 Interview with Dr. Joshua Sharp on Characterizing the HOS of mAbs

-Hear about his recent article on the Structural Investigation of Therapeutic Antibodies Using Hydroxyl Radical Protein Footprinting Methods and how GenNext is engineering new technologies to answer difficult HOS questions.
+Hear about Dr. Sharp’s article on the Structural Investigation of Therapeutic Antibodies Using Hydroxyl Radical Protein Footprinting Methods and how GenNext is engineering new technologies to answer difficult HOS questions.

 Dr. Sharp is a world-renowned expert with more than 25 peer-reviewed articles and numerous lectures on biopharmaceutical HRPF.
 Publishing the first benchtop methods for HRPF, Dr. Sharp’s innovations included the use of UV photolysis of hydrogen peroxide for hydroxyl radical generation.
 Along with his role as Chief Technology Officer for GenNext, Dr. Sharp is also an Associate Professor of Pharmacology and Research in the Research Institute of Pharmaceutical Sciences at the University of Mississippi.
 Professor Sharp serves on multiple national and international advisory and review panels as an expert on protein and carbohydrate biophysical and structural analysis by mass spectrometry.

-Just complete the short form on the right to view our toolkit and explore the potential of HRPF in your HOS studies.
+Complete the short form to view our toolkit and explore the potential of HRPF in your mAb studies.

 ON-DEMAND PRESENTATIONS